 And no-one can doubt that Paul lived a productive life, starting churches and strengthening first-century churches all the way from Judea to Rome.
 He says in 1 Corinthians 3:10,“According to the grace of God given to me, like a skilled master builder I laid a foundation.”
 Grace was the power that made possible his work and his influence.
 Grace made him the master builder that he was, laying the church’s foundation from city to city.

 We can learn about how grace worked in his life as a route to learning the same strength for our own lives, so we can say with Paul, “By the grace of God I am what I am.”
-And, “It was not I, but the grace of God that is with me.”It’s a principle: Grace is a power that can help us become the productive, fruitful, and… Click To Tweet
+And, “It was not I, but the grace of God that is with me.”It’s a principle: Grace is a power that can help us become the productive, fruitful, and contributing people God created us to be.
+Click To Tweet

 Question: Have you ever thought of Grace this way?
 You can leave a comment by clicking here.